 The district has a suicide prevention policy, Policy JLDBB Suicide Prevention.
 It requires that all secondary certified staff, school counselors, school social workers and psychologists be trained in suicide prevention.
 The training helps staff recognize early warning signals and gives them steps to take if they have concerns about a student.

-The district also has a grief and loss crisis response checklist, and resources are also provided to teachers and staff when they are handling grief and loss situations.
+Lexington District One has a grief and loss crisis response checklist, and resources are also provided to teachers and staff when they are handling grief and loss situations.

-The district also reminds parents and staff how important it is to maintain open communication with children — about what they are seeing on television, about how they deal with anger and frustration, and about their relationships with other students.
+The district emphasizes to parents and staff how important it is to maintain open communication with children — about what they are seeing on television, about how they deal with anger and frustration, and about their relationships with other students.
 If parents feel free to talk with administrators and staff about their children’s problems and budding disputes within the student body, it goes a long way toward defusing tensions within the school.

 The district also reminds students that they have an obligation to themselves and to their classmates to bring information about dangerous situations to adults at the school so that we can respond quickly and appropriately to protect their safety.
 (The safety and well-being of their friends and classmates are more important than the issue of tattling or “narcing.”)